enasequence/ena-ftp-downloader/command-line-downloader/README.md

 ### Run:

 There are two ways to run the tool :
-1. Command to run jar file from Console by providing inputs `java -jar ena-file-downloader.jar --accessions=SAMEA3231268,SAMEA3231287 --format= READS_FASTQ --location=C:\Users\Documents\ena --protocol=FTP --asperaLocation=null --email=email@youremail.com`

-* `--accessions` Comma separated list of accessions or file path to the accession list.
-If providing a list, it should be a plain text file in TSV (tab separated values) format.
-If there are more than one columns, the first column must be the accessions.
-Header row is optional and will be ignored.
-Values can be enclosed in double quotes or not.
-* `--format` The format for the download (`eg : READS_FASTQ,READS_SUBMITTED,ANALYSIS_SUBMITTED,ANALYSIS_GENERATED`)
-* `--location` The location for the download
-* `--protocol` The protocol to be used for download.(`eg : FTP, ASPERA`).
-Default is FTP.
-* `--asperaLocation` The location of local Aspera Connect/CLI folder.
-Required if Protocol is Aspera.
-* `--email` The email at which one wishes to receive the alert.(optional)

-2.Command to run jar file from Console without providing inputs `java -jar ena-file-downloader.jar`
+1. Command to run jar file from Console without providing inputs `java -jar ena-file-downloader.jar`

 The user will be prompted to provide inputs  (`eg : accessions, format, location, protocol, asperaLocation, email`) and in the end will be prompted with the below options :